 Types of Beet Sugar

-Sugar Factories may produce the same types of sugar in solid form obtained in a Sugar Refinery (see list above).
-Granulated, brown and confectioners sugars from beet are the most commonly available.
-A variety of beet sugars imported from Europe are commercialized in America.
+• Sugar factories can make the same types of refined sugar from cane (see 1 to 18 on the list above).
+Granulated, brown, and confectioners sugars are the most commonly available.
+As opposed to cane molasses, beet molasses is used mostly for animal feed.
+A variety of beet sugars imported from Europe are sold in stores across the country.

 • GW and Pioneer are brand names of pure refined beet sugar (see images below).
 Colorado-based Western Sugar Cooperative—made up of over 850 sugar beet growers— owns GW Sugar.
 Michigan Sugar, a cooperative of nearly 1,200 growers, owns the Pioneer Sugar brand.

 • As discussed in a previous post, blends of cane and beet sugars are common in stores.
 For those brands, portions of each in any given serving vary over time based on price from the producers—so that it can be cane one time, but beet another, or both cane and beet mixed.
 Blends are standard because many sugar producers do not sell their products directly to consumers.
 They have their products sold and distributed by sugar marketing organizations, which may blend beet and cane sugars based on price and availability.

 • The leading marketers of refined sugars in the country are Cargill (owner of Café Delight brand name) and United Sugar Corporation (owner of Crystal Sugar brand name).
 They distribute both cane and beet sugars, as opposed to Domino Foods Inc (Domino, C&H, Florida Crystals brands), which is the largest marketer of refined sugar and sells only cane sugars.

 For a glimpse of the refined sugars in stores, check out the following video:

 Refined Sugar on Food Labels

 I end this post with a question that I get all the time.